Mets logo

 PrizePicks

 If you're looking for a different type of action, PrizePicks is a great option for daily fantasy sports.
 PrizePicks is among the most simple and exciting DFS games in North America because users just have to place their bets, pick their favorite players, and choose over/under totals for a chance to win cash.
-New users can Place a $5 Lineup, Get $50 Instantly - No Strings Attached!
-Sign up using our PrizePicks Promo Code now!
+New users can sign up using our PrizePicks Promo Code now!

 Frequently Asked Questions